Meeba-The-Programmer/data_cleaning_script_v1.2.0/README.md

 scrapy crawl example
 ```

-The spider will visit JavaScript-enabled pages and extract charity quotes as a sample.
+The spider will visit JavaScript-enabled pages and extract charity profiles as a sample.

-## 📂 Folder Structure
+## Folder Structure

 ```
 .